A perfect no bake Mango Cheesecake made from scratch.

 Jump to:

-Fresh Mangoes turned into a puree and added to the cream cheese mixture.
+Fresh Mangoes turned into a purée and added to the cream cheese mixture.

-To make this no bake mango cheesecake you will need some basic ingredients.
+To make this no bake mango cheesecake, you will need some basic ingredients.

-The base is made out of butter cookies crushed and mixed with molten butter.
+The base is made from butter cookies (graham crackers, plain biscuits) crushed and mixed with melted unsalted butter.
+Then it's flattened and left to cool.

-That way the base will remain firm and will be able to hold the rest of the filling during the setting time.
+That way, the base will remain firm and will be able to hold the rest of the filling during the setting time.

-You can use other variations of cookies such as coconut cookies or similar.
+You can use other variations of cookies, such as coconut cookies or similar.
+I like to keep it basic.

 For the Mango, I used a variation close to Alphonso.
+Brazilians mangoes are great too, just pick a mango variety without strings.

 You can also use mango pulp directly if you have that in your freezer.

-I used powdered sugar because it's easier to mix it in and I suggest you do the same thing.
+I used powdered sugar because it's easier to mix it in, and I suggest you do the same thing.

 I also use gelatin but the gelatin sheets from dr. oetkar because those always turned my desserts perfect.

-I don't like the taste of agar agar and I don't think it sets as well as regular gelatin.
+You can also use agar-agar powder to make this vegetarian.
+I don't like the taste of agar-agar, and I don't think it sets as well as regular gelatin.
+So, proceed at your own risk.

-🔪 How to make Mango Cheesecake?
+How to make it?

 The process is rather simple.